Raynaud’s Phenomenon affects more women than men and 7% of the population

 Types of Raynaud’s

-You may hear this disease called by many names.
+You might hear this disease called by many names.
 There are two types, primary and secondary Raynaud’s.

 Primary Raynaud’s (or Raynaud’s disease) happens without any other illness behind it.
 The symptoms are often mild.